 - Is there anything happening at my son’s school or my daughter’s daycare?

-And if the answer is ‘yes’ I make sure that I prepare anything that I might need.
-For example, if I have a medical appointment with my kids, I make sure that I put any paperwork that I might need in my purse right away.
+And if the answer is ‘yes’ to any of those questions, make sure that you prepare anything that you might need.
+For example, if you have a medical appointment with my kids, make sure that you put any paperwork you might need in your purse right away.

-That way I don’t have to run around in the morning looking for things.
+That way you won’t have to run around in the morning looking for things.
 Because we all know that finding things is so much harder in the early hours of the day – especially when you are trying to get out of the door 😉

-I also check my menu for the next day.
-I plan my meals on the weekend, so in the evenings I simply check if I need to do any preparation.
-So things like taking out meat from the freezer to defrost or setting up my slow cooker.
-And yes, I have to put my slow cooker on the kitchen countertop in the evenings – otherwise I am very likely to forget about it the morning.
+These would be things like taking out meat from the freezer to defrost or setting up your slow cooker on the kitchen countertop in the evenings as a reminder to set it up in the morning.
 It has happen in the past that I realized it’s my slow-cooker meal about an hour before dinner time.
-Which means I had to cook something else 🙂

-I cannot stress enough how much this step of my evening routine is making my life easier!
-We pick out our clothes the night before.
-I involve my kids, which eliminates any morning fights that this is not what they wanted to wear.
+I cannot stress enough how much this step of your evening routine will make your life easier!
+In our house, we pick out our clothes the night before.
+Make sure to involve your kids to eliminate any morning fights that this is not what they wanted to wear.

-It makes such a difference!
+It will make such a difference!
 When I used to pick our clothes in the mornings, it was just such a stressful experience.
 I could not decide what I wanted to wear and kids kept arguing with me about their outfits as well.